Aiancu99/AHMS_Practical/README.md

 # AHMS_Practical
 Repository for the Data Analysis of the AHMS_Practical

+_________ Update 23/04/2022

+Massive changes in the program.
+Apparently not all the data in the previous programs was needed.
+In the V4 there are all the graphs (9) for the dependent variables.
+The normality test was performed and onlt TL is not normally distributed, therefore different statistical test needs to be performed.

+You can uncomment the display... functions to see the graphs, the crossover frequency and phase margin take longer (5 min).
+You can also uncomment the graphing part if desired..

 _________ Update 09/04/2022 __________

 Several additions were made for the existing program, namely: